DevExpress-Examples/winforms-grid-bind-to-realtimesource/Readme.md

 <!-- default file list end -->
 # WinForms Data Grid - Bind to RealTimeSource

-This example demonstrates how to create and configure the [RealTimeSource](https://docs.devexpress.com/CoreLibraries/DevExpress.Data.RealTimeSource) component, and bind it to the WinForms Data Grid control.
-The [RealTimeSource](https://docs.devexpress.com/CoreLibraries/DevExpress.Data.RealTimeSource) component acts as an asynchronous bridge between the grid control and rapidly changing data.
+This example demonstrates how to create and configure the [RealTimeSource](https://docs.devexpress.com/CoreLibraries/DevExpress.Data.RealTimeSource) object, and bind it to the WinForms Data Grid control.
+The [RealTimeSource](https://docs.devexpress.com/CoreLibraries/DevExpress.Data.RealTimeSource) acts as an asynchronous bridge between the grid control and rapidly changing data.

 ## Documentation